Sowatee/Motor-Vehicle-Thefts-Analysis/Objective 1/README.md

 # Identify when vehicles are likely to be stolen

+Your first objective is to explore the vehicle and date fields in the stolen_vehicles table to identify when vehicles tend to be stolen.

 - [ ] Find the number of vehicles stolen each year
 - [ ] Find the number of vehicles stolen each month
 - [ ] Find the number of vehicles stolen each day of the week